 - Modify the regulations regarding the maximum allowable number of tenants in a housing unit.
 The current limit of four unrelated individuals per unit is completely arbitrary.
 Instead, the maximum number of occupants would vary based on the characteristics of the property.
 Specifically, the number could be increased based on the number of bedrooms, total square feet of the unit, and the amount of parking available.
-The number could also be based on the distance from campus. - 2) The University has indicated they have no desire to provide additional housing facilities in the foreseeable future.
+The number could also be based on the distance from campus. - The University has indicated they have no desire to provide additional housing facilities in the foreseeable future.
 However, there may be some potential that the University could provide land for the private development of housing and/or parking facilities for housing.
 This would most likely occur on the edges of the campus in areas that are not planned for administrative or educational facilities.
 One potential situation would be to redevelop the land southeast of the stadium in a project that would coincide with the planned entrance road to campus.
 This development area would be on land that is currently partially on-campus, and partially off-campus. - 3) Modify the zoning and development regulations regarding the allowable density of housing in areas near the campus.
 Some areas should be allowed to have a higher density and taller buildings than currently allowed.
-These areas would be designated in an updated plan following some adopted criteria, such as: - The proximity to campus educational or administrative buildings.
+These areas would be designated in an updated plan following some adopted criteria, such as: - a.
+The proximity to campus educational or administrative buildings.
 The closer to campus, the higher the allowable density. - b.
 The availability of off-street parking, either on the same lot as the development, or in the vicinity of the development. - c.
 The amount of existing renter-occupied housing in the area, and/or the proximity to owner-occupied housing in the area. - d.
 If the development is located in a historic district or not.

 - e.
 Higher quality architecture could also be granted a higher density and/or a taller building. - f.
-The availability of on-site management may also be a consideration when allowing higher density housing. - Modify the zoning regulations in areas further from campus to restrict the number of rental properties.
-This would be done to encourage the preserved
+The availability of on-site management may also be a consideration when allowing higher density housing. - 4) Modify the zoning regulations in areas further from campus to restrict the number of rental properties.
+This would be done to encourage the preservation of the existing primarily owner-occupied neighborhoods. - 5) Investigate options for providing financial assistance for housing in the transition zone.
+This would encourage the construction of additional housing, and also encourage the improvement of existing properties.